CancelIFR/bids/README.md

 By default, the script:
 - Starts extraction from page 7
 - Processes all pages in the PDF
-- Uses 4 worker threads for parallel processing
+- Uses 4 worker processes for parallel processing
 - Outputs to a file named `pairings.csv` in the current directory

 ### Command-line Options